 “What, was it so horrible to picture a pretty girl making out with another one, or licking the other girl’s clit?
 Or did it bother you that much because Irene was your daughter?”

 He scrunches his face.
 His hands are shaking.

 “You know what was down that path?
 Exactly where she ended up.
-She turned so unhappy that she believed that the world didn’t have a place for her.
-If she had considered that one day she might start a family, have kids… She would still be around.”
+She turned so unhappy that she believed that the world lacked a place for her.
+If she had considered that one day she may start a family, have kids… she would still be around.”

 “You fucking sociopath.
 She only wished to be allowed to be herself.
 Instead you constantly pushed her to become someone else, and not because she wasn’t normal, but because she embarrassed you.
 You didn’t want people you knew to think that your daughter was defective.
 Irene only mattered for you as long as she matched who you intended her to be, someone who one day would give you grandkids.
 Is that not the case, you rotten old shit?”

 His wrinkled face turns paler.

 “I can tell that you two don’t have a child yet.
 So you have no clue, not a single one.
 Your job is to make them presentable to the world so they can survive by themselves.
 But she… was too much.
 I failed her.
 I blame myself every day.”

 “Miserable, self-pitying shell.
 Your job as a parent is to love them for who they are, not who you want them to be.
 It’s your fucking job to pick them up when they fall and take away their fears.
 But most of all you are meant to accept them.”

 His eyes turn red and crinkled at the edges.